Book2009/FE-NOC/README.md

 </p>

-Our goal is to develop a robot that work like a self-driving car with the dream of adjusting it with real-life car.
-In the future, we want to invent new thing and help our country and this is the first step.
-And by being here in the international stage we learned and develop a lot of things such as teamwork, creativity, and vision.
-We also wanted to make new friends from another country.
-And we will use the experinced we gained from this competition to improve ourself and teach our junior.
+Our goal is to create a robot that can operate similarly to a self-driving car, with the hope of integrating it with an actual automobile.
+This is the first step toward our future goal of helping our country and inventing new things.
+Additionally, via participating in this competition, we have developed and learned numerous skills like collaboration, imagination, and foresight.
+We also desired to meet new friends from other nations.
+Furthermore, we intend to utilize the experience we have obtained from this tournament to better ourselves and mentor our junior.

 # **Part 2: MECHANICAL DESIGN**